 During the Civil War, on May 4, 1863, the stage station was attacked and robbed by Missouri Bushwhacker Dick Yeager, a William Quantrill confederate.
 During the raid, the station manager, Augustus Howell was killed, and Mrs. Howell was severely wounded.
 The renegades then set the station on fire and fled east.
 The station was never rebuilt and was moved to Six Mile Creek, so named for its distance from Diamond Springs.
 The spring, however, continued to be a valuable water source and popular campsite as long as the Santa Fe Trail was active in this vicinity.

 “We passed Diamond Springs.
 The remains of three stone buildings two stories high tell their story of violence.
 A good monument for the builder.
 A small room used as a dramshop is all that’s left fit for use save a large stone corral surrounding 5 or 6 acres with a small supply of hay.”

 Some years later, another settlement was established at the spring, also called Diamond Springs.
 A station along the Strong City & Superior Division of the Atchison, Topeka & Santa Fe Railroad, a post office opened in August 1868.
-It became a minor shipping point for the surrounding agricultural area and in 1910 it had a population of 27 people.
-The post office closed in 1930 and sometime later, the area was sold and utilized as a large ranch, which it continues as today.
+It became a minor shipping point for the surrounding agricultural area, and in 1910, it had a population of 27 people.
+The post office closed in 1930, and sometime later, the area was sold and utilized as a large ranch, which it continues to be used as today.
 The old townsite is marked only by a couple of private homes, a few stone ruins, and an old cemetery.

 The spring now rises in a concrete cistern and is piped to a nearby concrete stock tank on the Diamond Spring Ranch.
 It is designated by a marker but is located on private land.